tabletseeker/treble_build_aosp/README.md

 - add your apk file to this folder and rename it accordingly
 - uncomment this line `#cp -r $BL/apk/apps/* $PWD/packages/apps` in the treble_build_aosp/build.sh
 #### Caution!
 By default the apk folder already contains a few app folders with Android.mk files.
 If you **do not** want them, **delete** those folders.
 This is for the purpose of including apps most people install anyways and to serve as a template for other apps you might want to install.
-Thus all you would have to do to install them is add the apks (from apkmirror or any other suorce) to those folders and rename the apks as referenced in the Android.mk under LOCAL_SRC_FILES.
+Thus all you would have to do to install them is add the apks (from apkmirror or any other source) to those folders and rename them as referenced in the Android.mk under LOCAL_SRC_FILES.
 #### pointer
 contains transparent pointer_arrow.png duplicates that will override the defaults during build.
 This is meant to make stylus operation easier.
 You can disable it by commenting out the following in treble_build_aosp/build.sh: